JanAxelsson/imlook4d/README.md

 Some features of imlook4d:

--   Full 4D VOI analysis, using brush tool (easier than polygons), thresholded brushing.
+-   Full 4D VOI analysis, using brush tool (easier than polygons), and thresholded brushing.

--   Load and Save VOI definitions.

 -   DICOM, Nifti, Analyze, ECAT (very fast compared to Matlabs routines), and reads binary, interfile and some other formats

--   Export/Import to Matlab workspace, for full data manipulation for researchers
+-   Export/Import to Matlab, gives full access to data in Matlab workspace

--   Drop-in SCRIPTS (Matlab language) that makes it easy to add matlab code to imlook4d menues
+-   Drop-in SCRIPTS  makes it easy to add matlab code to imlook4d menues

 -   Some 30 useful scripts for Matrix and ROI manipulations

 -   Interactive help, click on the GUI or menu, and a detailed help opens

 **Requirements:**  Windows, Linux or MacOS, and Matlab with no extra toolboxes